Healthy Homes Assessment Houghton Bay

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to make sure that their Houghton Bay rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy and all private rental properties must be completely in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to ensure that their Houghton Bay rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties are required to be fully certified by 1 July 2024.

-We can evaluate your rental property and determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager about the tasks required. needs to be completed and provide the report with all the necessary information for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessment, we will advise you or your property manager about any tasks required. requirements to be completed, and offer an evaluation report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of up to $7,200 in addition to any healthier homes related fines.
+Failure to meet the obligations of the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7,200 plus additional healthy homes connected fines.

-We’re fully independent assessors of rental properties, and are completely qualified to assess both Healthy Homes and Homefit.
+We’re fully independent assessors of rental property, and are fully certified for both Healthy Homes and Homefit.

 Call Now (04) 280 6777